 - 1.1 The council has in place a suite of corporate performance indicators to help monitor progress in delivering the outcomes set out in the council's Corporate Plan.
-Progress on key performance measures are reported through the council's Scrutiny Committees on a quarterly basis to ensure accountability to residents and to enable challenge where necessary. - 1.2 This report sets out Quarter 1 2023/24 progress against targets for those performance indicators that fall within the Adult Social Care outcome area, for which the Health and Care Scrutiny Committee has responsibility. - 1.3 It is suggested that Scrutiny undertake a deep dive of one objective under the related corporate outcome over a 12-month period.
-This will enable more effective monitoring and challenge as required.
+Progress on key performance measures are reported through the council's Scrutiny Committees on a quarterly basis to ensure accountability to residents and to enable challenge where necessary. - 1.2 This report sets out Quarter 3 2023/24 progress against targets for those performance indicators that fall within the Adult Social Care outcome area, for which the Health and Care Scrutiny Committee has responsibility.